rfabbri/vpe/README.md

 # Use the following to make sure files outside of the subtree (elsewhere in container code)
 # will get quietly ignored.
 This may be useful when cherypicking a rename, since move is rm+add

-# Or, if you organized your VXL commits directly into eg vxl-integration, just rebase
+# Or, if you organized your VXL commits directly into eg vxl-integration, just rebase:

 git branch master-reb master # master or any other branch tip to rebase git rebase -s subtree -Xsubtree=vxl --onto vxl-integration feature-in-progress master-reb